CS/A65 computer - Caspaer and Gecko

 Schematics

-In the older schematics there are no decoupling capacitors (or what are they called?) that should be from Vcc to GND for each IC.
+In the older schematics there are no bypass capacitors (buffering the supply voltage for each IC separately) that should be from Vcc to GND for each IC.
 Sometimes they are mentioned in the parts list, though.
 Also there is no 100uF capacitor at the CS/A bus connector between Vcc and GND, to buffer the supply voltage for the board.
 These are always implict, so I didn't bother drawing them.
 But you should use them anyway.

 Most of the boards, esp. the I/O boards, are pretty straightforward.
 That's why I concentrate on the special I/O and even then I will only go into detail when necessary.
 You should have some basic understanding of 6502 hardware design.